Scale your business with our modular plugins.

 That’s it!
 From now on, your store won’t display any error messages.

-More ways to customize the checkout
+More Ways to Customize the Checkout

 In this section, we’ll show you how you can add custom fields to the checkout page.

-Simply paste the following script in the functions.php file of your child theme:
+Paste the following script in the functions.php file of your child theme:

 // checkbox field